KarlClinckspoor/KarlClinckspoor.github.io/_drafts/exult_combat.md

 TODO: Add some traces to double check if it's only party members that give up combat and return to the previous schedule

+TODO: Triple-Check if one npc protecting another increases defense.

 TODO: Check all notes in the text.

 I decided to peek into the source code of [Exult](https://github.com/exult/exult) and figure out how